vosaul/status.im/source/research/ulc_in_details.md

 op5=>operation: Ask usual LES server (can be different each time) for a block header

-cond=>condition: M of N announces are the same?
+cond=>condition: Are M of N announces the same?
-And all signs are valid?
+Are all signs valid?

 st->op->op2->op3->op4->cond->op5->op4
 cond(yes)->op5